learninglab-dev/the-resources/data/work/heyalexa.md

 ## Voiceflow

 Voiceflow is a startup that provides an easy-to-use platform for building voice applications for Alexa and Google Assistant.
 It build-your-uses two basic block types - "speak" and "choice" which are organized through on-screen drag-and-drop.
-It also provides more advanced features, and allows enterprise customers to integrate
+It also provides more advanced features, and allows enterprise customers to integrate APIs into the voice app.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNjgwMjYyNDMsLTQ3OTg2MTE3MCwtMT
+eyJoaXN0b3J5IjpbMzU3OTk0MzA0LC00Nzk4NjExNzAsLTExMz
-EzMjk0NDA5OCwxMTMwMDAyNTQ5LDE1MjMzMDYzODQsLTE0MDAw
+I5NDQwOTgsMTEzMDAwMjU0OSwxNTIzMzA2Mzg0LC0xNDAwMDYz
-NjMyODcsLTUzMjQ1OTA3MSwtODA1ODE5MTYyXX0=
+Mjg3LC01MzI0NTkwNzEsLTgwNTgxOTE2Ml19
 -->